nwdigitalradio/n7nix/README.md

-# Install scripts for getting the following functional
+# Install scripts for some packet functionality
-* direwolf
-* ax.25
-* RMS Gateway
-* paclink-unix for Winlink e-mail on any IMAP mail client

 ### Introduction